coveo/coveo.analytics.js/README.md

 **Note: Do not copy the `coveoua.js` file as it can be updated anytime and you could experience compatibility issues.**

-3. Validate `pageview` events are pushed to the Coveo Usage Analytics service
+3. Validate `pageview` events are sent to the Coveo Usage Analytics service

 a.
 In a web browser such as Chrome, navigate to a website page to which you added the code snippet.